Chart Color Schemes

 Heritage Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 87.5% of all households, including 44.1% couples with children, 27.9% couples without children, and 14.5% single parent families.
-Non-family households make up the remaining 12.5%, with lone person households at 10.0% and group households comprising 2.2%.
-The median household size is 3.1 people, larger than the Greater Brisbane average of 3.0.
+Family households constitute 87.5% of all households, including 44.1% couples with children, 27.9% couples without children, and 14.5% single parent families.
+Non-family households comprise the remaining 12.5%, with lone person households at 10.0% and group households at 2.2%.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 3.0.

 Frequently Asked Questions - Households